earthcube/scheduler/docs/README.md

 ### updating config
 You can update a config, and a sensor should pick up the changes.
 1) Upload changed file to s3
+   2) note, if this is a new source, you need to add it to the docker config (gleaner-PROJECT).
 2) go to overview, ![overview](images/overview_sensors_tab.png)
 3) go to  s3_config_source_sensor  for gleanerconfig.yaml changes, and s3_config_tenant_sensor for tenant.yaml changes
  ![sensor](images/sources_sensor.png).